Bl4ut0/Profession-Request/README.md

 ### Bot won't start
 - Check `.env` file has valid bot token
+- Ensure `.env` also includes CLIENT_ID and GUILD_ID
 - Verify all required Discord IDs in `config/config.js`
 - Ensure role IDs are strings (e.g., `"1234567890"` not `1234567890`)

+### Error: "Used disallowed intents"
+- Enable privileged intents in the Developer Portal → Bot → Privileged Gateway Intents:
+  - Server Members Intent
+  - Message Content Intent
+- Save changes, wait up to a minute, and restart the bot.
+  - Alternatively, remove `GatewayIntentBits.MessageContent` from `index.js` if you prefer not to enable Message Content Intent.

 ### Commands not showing in Discord
 - Ensure bot has `applications.commands` scope